bento-platform/bento/docs/migrating_to_20.md

 This will make `*.pgdump` files in a directory called `v19_to_v20` inside the `db_dumps` folder.

+> [!NOTE]
-> **Note:** You may get collation version mismatch warnings during the dump process.
+> You may get collation version mismatch warnings during the dump process.
 This should not affect anything.

+> [!IMPORTANT]
+> Make sure to check the contents of the database dump files to make sure they have **your actual data** in them!

 ## 2. Shut down Bento and pull new images